 - An employer is required to electronically file Form CT-W-3, Connecticut Annual Reconciliation of Withholding, along with Forms W-2, Wage and tax Statement, on an annual basis.
 See Annual Reconciliation Forms and Filing Deadlines.

 - All employers are required to file Forms W-2, Wage and Tax Statement, electronically by the annual due date.
 Employers that file 25 or more Forms 1099-NEC, 1099-R or W-2G are also required to file the forms electronically.
 Employers that fail to do so are subject to penalties.
-See Electronic Form W-2 Reporting Requirements.
+See Form W-2 Filing Requirements.